Coming Soon!

 She didn’t need a lighter, but she didn’t call him back.

-She stood before Damon with layer upon layer of protection.
+She stood before Daemon with layer upon layer of protection.
 Though she felt black magick tracing across Daemon’s skin and throughout his body, crawling like a thousand vipers in an undisturbed nest, she knew he was not inherently evil; he was only overcome by Merlin’s hex.
-Having spent a month taking care of Damon’s physical body, she’d come into contact with his personal energy enough to know the male was…
+Having spent a month taking care of Daemon’s physical body, she’d come into contact with his personal energy enough to know the male was…

 Her gaze slid over his body again.
 Muscles built in preparation for war.
 Black hair cut short, beard trimmed close to his jawline.
 She recalled what he’d looked like when he was in the heat of battle.
 How could she forget?
 She’d been terrified.
 Enthralled with watching him move.